z1shivam/genpass-extension/README.md

 ## Usage

-1. **Install the Extension**:
+1. **Build The Extension**:
-   - Since the extension is in development and not yet available on the Chrome Web Store, you can load it as an unpacked extension.
+   - Since the extension is in development and not yet available on the Chrome Web Store, you can build it by yourself to try it.
-   - Download or clone the extension code from the repository.
-   - Open Chrome and go to `chrome://extensions/`.
-   - Enable "Developer mode" in the top right corner.
-   - Click "Load unpacked" and select the extension directory.

 2. **Generate Passphrases**:
    - Click on the GenPass extension icon.